ncbi/vadr/documentation/advbuild.md

 ```

 Most of the alerts (37/46) are for RSV B sequences (`MZ516105`) and they
-relate to deletions at the reference positions.
+relate to deletions at the reference positions `5372..5530`.
 We can specify a
 `deletinp` alert exception for a specific model coordinate range for
 the start position of the deletion and the maximum length we want to
 allow an exception for.
 To do that we need to know the